-A. Form of Request.
+A. Form of Request and Response.

 Request.
 The request for data must be written.
-A City of Two Harbors Information Disclosure Request Form ("MGDPA Request Form"), must be completed, attached hereto as Exhibit 2, and sent to the responsible authority or designee by mail or email.
+A City of Two Harbors Information Disclosure Request Form, Minnesota Government Data Practices Act ("MGDPA Request Form"), must be completed, attached hereto as Exhibit 2.

-An individual is not required to provide his/her name on the MGDPA Request Form however, the burden is then on the individual to check with the responsible authority or designee on the status of the MGDPA request.
+An individual is not required to provide his/her name on the MGDPA Request Form, however, the burden is then on the individual to check with the responsible authority or designee on the status of the MGDPA request.

-B. Response.
+Response.
 The responsible authority or the designee will then respond to the MGDPA request.